fewagency/boilerplate-pattern-library/README.md

   ```

   (This goes in the *Compile, compress, or minimize your code* section in Deploybot)
-3. The `node_modules` directory may be excluded from actual deploy after the build has finished.
+3. The `node_modules` directory may be excluded from actual deploy after the build has finished

   (This goes in the *Exclude certain paths from being uploaded* section in Deploybot)

 ### When the build fails...